rongi/klaster/README.md

 ## Functional way to create adapters

-This is an example of how this library can be used to create adapters in a clean and beautiful functional way without any subclassing.
+But does list of items really belong to the `Activity`?
+Can I achieve better separation of concerns using this library?
+Yes, and here is an example of how it can be done in a clean and beautiful functional way without using inheritance.

-Function `createAdapter()` creates an adapter backed by a simple `List` of items.
+The function defined below, `createAdapter()`, creates an adapter backed by a simple `List` of items.
 This function returns two things:

 1. A `RecyclerView.Adapter`, which you can give to your `RecyclerView`.
 2. A `ListViewPresenter` interface.
 This interface you can use to update contents of your adapter, it has a single method that replaces all the items in the adapter with the new ones.
+You can even pass this presenter into your main presenter as a dependency.

 ```kotlin
 private fun createAdapter(